Dando18/Dando18.github.io/_posts/2022-03-16-ml-madness.md

 A subset of the [classification models](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning) were fit on the above training data.
 Grid search was used to find good hyperparameters for each model.
-Then 5-fold cross-validation is used to score each model based on average accuracy.
+Then 5-fold cross-validation was used to score each model based on average accuracy.

 ## Results
 After tuning and fitting each model the best accuracy was achieved with the Support Vector Machine (SVM) classifier at 72%.
-The accuracies for each model are show below.
+The accuracies for each model are shown below.

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <script type="text/javascript" src="{{ base_path }}/assets/js/posts/ml-madness.js"></script>